shivansh-11/Coursera/Google_IT_Support/C1_Technical_Support_Fundamentals.md

 * A "clock wire" in a computer's CPU refers to a wire that carries a clock signal, a periodic pulse that synchronizes the actions of different components within the CPU.
 This signal dictates when components should update their state, ensuring they operate in unison and that data is processed correctly.
 Without this clock signal, the CPU's components would not be able to coordinate and would not be able to function.

-* Clock spped: The maximum number of clock cycles that it can handle in a cerain period of time.
+* Clock speed: The maximum number of clock cycles that it can handle in a cerain period of time.

 ![clock cycles](./C1_IMG/The-Clock-Cycle-of-A-CPU-UnicMinds.jpeg)